RSE-Cambridge/data-acc/docs/install.md

 The configuration in `/etc/dacd/dacd.conf` is covered in more detail below.

-On the Slurm master node, the `dacctl` binary is used as a command line too.
+On the Slurm master node, the `dacctl` binary needs to be accessible.
-Below you can see the Slurm configuration GetSysState can be modified to point to the location where you installed the binary.
+Below you can see the Slurm configuration options GetSysState and GetSysStatus, both of which need to be modified to point to the location of the dacctl binary.

 ## etcd and TLS config